FoxInFlame/MyAnimeListAdder/README.md

 #### Features kept from previous version (1.3.2)

 - Ability to add edit, or delete an anime to your MAL account
-- Ability to view synopsis and other titles for the chosen anime
-- Ability to login to your MAL account in the options, and verify if the credentials are real or not
+- Login to your MAL account in the options, and verify if the credentials are real or not
-- Material Design Options pages
-- Panels
 - Choose CSS Theme from Options
+- Awesome icon.
 - In-Page QMAL for gogoanime.io, crunchyroll.com and kissanime.to

 #### New features of Version 1.3.3